gsaabogado/india_pol_courts/README.md

 ## R Environment

 These are the characteristics of the R environment we had when running the code.
 This is relevant in case some of the packages or used functions do not have support anymore in CRAN.
-I also include the list of packages and its versions in the folder R_packages.
+I also include the list of packages and their versions in the folder R_packages.

 R version 4.2.1 (2022-06-23 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)